 I pretty much have this on hand all of the time.
 The first time I made crock-pot yogurt, I felt like I was doing a science experiment to see if this would actually work.
 Would milk actually turn into yogurt with a little heat, a little yogurt start, and a little time?
 Yes!!!
 Plus this recipe saves SO MUCH MONEY!!!
 For the cost of a half gallon and may be 4 ounces of yogurt, you can have two quarts of yogurt!!!

-By far this ended up being the most popular post on our blog of all times at this point, being pinned thousands of times.
+By far this ended up being the most popular post on our blog this year, surprisingly being pinned thousands of times.
 I, feeling fluent in crock-pot, didn’t even try to make real bread in the slow cooker until this past summer.
 I am so shocked at how amazingly well it turns out.
 I have made the same recipe in my 2 quart and my 7 quart slow cookers.
 It’s flatter in my 7 quart, but it still works.
 I like making bread in the crock-pot when it is too hot in the house to use the oven.

 What are some foods that you make in the crock-pot that might be considered odd?